spiral/docs/http/routing.md

 ));
 ```

-> This route will only match urls with numeric `id`.
+> This route will only match URLs with numeric `id`.

 You can also specify multiple pre-defined options: